SwapnilB31/BookMyVaccine/README.md

 # Release

-This is the first public release of this.
+This is the first public release of this App.
 The app is still in development, and this is just beta release.
 Expect it to be buggy , and fail sometimes.
 When you notice bugs, please report them here, so we can work towards making the App better.

 *A patched version where the SMS Permissions bug is fixed was released on 10-06-2021.
 The patched version is the latest version of this app*
 # Download The App